HL2202/Stock-Exchange/README.md

 # Stock-Exchange
 Stock Exchange application created in Java.
-Main logic of code stored in Exchange.java and Market.java
+Main files include Exchange.java and Market.java which contain the key logic of the program.